WinterLi1993/SAVI/README.md

 **Usage Examples**

-The most common use case for SAVI is paired normal tumor bam files (mapped to the same reference, of course) where the goal is to find the significant mutations in the tumor sample.
+The most common use case for SAVI is paired normal-tumor bam files (mapped to the same reference, of course) where the goal is to find the significant mutations in the tumor sample.
 Before we run SAVI, we need to make sure of the following:

 - the reference fasta we're providing to SAVI is the same one to which we've mapped our bam files